saturnhead/spacelift_ansible_examples/README.md

 ![](./images/blueprint.png)

 The playbook installs apache2 on Ubuntu, and based on the inputs you provide, you will customize the message in the **index.html** file.
 In addition to this, you can also conditionally install htop, by providing yes or no to the **Do you want to install htop** input.

+## Ansible Checkov

+In this example, we will use Checkov for security vulnerability scanning.
+In addition to this a policy has been defined in order to show warnings for passed and failed checks.

+You will need to modify the integration_id to an integration from your environment.

+## Ansible OpenTofu Kubernetes

+This example will deploy three stacks, an OpenTofu one that will have two child dependencies: Ansible and K8s.
+The Ansible one will receive the inventory from OpenTofu, whereas the K8s will receive an eks command based on the cluster created to run in order to define the kubeconfig.

+You will need to modify the integration_id to an integration from your environment.